01 of 04

 Working the Long & Short Stitch

-Long & short stitch is a type of satin stitch used to fill large areas of a design, and is commonly used in flower petals or other shaped where greater detail is desired.
+Long & short stitch is a type of satin stitch used to fill large areas of a design and is commonly used in flower petals or other shaped where you want greater detail.

-To work the stitch, work a row of stitch along the top of the outline, alternating long and short stitches.
+To work the stitch, work a row of stitches along the top of the outline, alternating long and short stitches.

-Next, work long stitches in the gaps created when... working the short stitches, working in rows until the area is filled.
+Next,... work long stitches in the gaps created when working the short stitches, working in rows until you fill in the entire area.